roncli/roncli.com/README.md

 ## Version History

+### v2.1.8 - 6/6/2023
+* Updates required for removal of Discord discriminator.
+* Package updates.

 ### v2.1.7 - 5/29/2023
 * Remove fade transitions for the résumé when on iOS to prevent a crash with Safari.
 * Make résumé more mobile-friendly.